Thank you for your interest in our internship program.

 I’m interested in hiring an intern.
 How do I start the process?

-Employers can begin the process of hiring an intern by contacting Career Services email@example.com or 207-859-1106.
+Employers can begin the process of hiring an intern by contacting Professional and Career Development firstname.lastname@example.org or 207-859-1106.
 We will need details about the work assignment, including a written job description that can be made available for students.
 In the job posting, please include start and end date, number of hours, pay range, and work location.

 What kind of paperwork do I need to be aware of?